MicrosoftDocs/azure-dev-docs/articles/terraform/install-configure.md

     **Notes:**
     - The `terraform plan` command creates an execution plan, but doesn't execute it.
 Instead, it determines what actions are necessary to create the configuration specified in your configuration files.
     - The `terraform plan` command enables you to verify whether the execution plan matches your expectations before making any changes to actual resources.
     - The optional `-out` parameter allows you to specify an output file for the plan.
-That file can then be specified later when executing the plan.
-While not needed in an interactive test session, this pattern is useful in more scenarios where you're using Terraform from a script.
+For more information on using the `-out` parameter, see the section [Persisting execution plans for later deployment](#persisting-execution-plans-for-later-deployment).

 1. Apply the execution plan with [terraform apply](https://www.terraform.io/docs/commands/apply.html).